 Action 11.
-Employ social media (e.g., Facebook) to address youth attitudes and motivations in ways that may reduce risk factors and strengthen protective factors.
+Employ social media such as Facebook to address youth attitudes and motivations in ways that may reduce risk factors and strengthen protective factors.

 Action 12.
-Enlist schools in message dissemination either through ongoing school events or in oneon-one conversations.
+Enlist schools in message dissemination either through ongoing school events or in one-on-one conversations.